PlatigLab/ENCODE-RNA-Binding-Protein-Network-Modeling/README.md

 📂`miscellaneous_analysis/`:

-Contains analyses that were not part of the publication but answered highly important and specific questions.
+Contains analyses that were not the main part of the publication but answered highly important and specific questions.